 The key priority of the Manager was to safeguard its tenants, partners, and staff during the pandemic, thus ensuring unitholders investments will be protected post epidemic.
 Hence, the Manager offered another round of rental assistance to support its tenants like the previous year and in line with other mall owners within the industry.
 However, this does not guarantee a tenant's survivability as a number of tenants did not renew during this period.
 This resulted in a drop in gross revenue from RM510.2 million a year earlier to RM488.6 million in 2021 or 4.2% lower.
 Due to the prolong closure during the year, operating expenses have also decreased from RM276.7 million a year earlier to RM252.0 million in 2021 or 8.9% lower, resulting in the net property income increasing to RM236.6 million.
-Interest rate decrease has also resulted in net saving of RM7.6 million (or 7.9 %) and investment properties valuation stabilizing with total net fair value deficit of RM0.6 million as compared to the year earlier deficit of RM70.3 million.
+Interest rate decrease has also resulted in net saving of RM7.6 million (or 7.9%) and investment properties valuation stabilizing with total net fair value deficit of RM0.6 million.